kavia-common/scientific-calculator-web-app-121593-121623/assets/supabase.md

 Note: CRA requires variables to be prefixed with `REACT_APP_` to be available in the browser.

+Tip: An example file is included at `calculator_frontend/.env.example`.
+Copy it to `.env` and fill in your values.

 ## 2) Install Dependencies

 From the `calculator_frontend` directory: